AnyRoad/react-json-view-lite/README.md

 npm install --save react-json-view-lite
 ```

+## Version 2.x.x

+Versions 2.x.x supports only React 18 and later.
+Please use 1.5.0 if your project uses React 16 or 17.
+Also version 2 provides better a11y support, collapsing/expanding and navigation through nested elements using arrow keys ("Space" button does not collapse/expand element anymore), but library size increased about 20%.

 ## Migration from the 0.9.x versions

 1. Property `shouldInitiallyExpand` has different name `shouldExpandNode` in order to emphasize that it will be called every time properties change.